heatseeknyc/landlord-lookup-pipeline/notes/Data-Staging.rst

     cd stage
     unzip Registrations20161101.zip
     ln -s Registration20161031.txt registrations.txt
-    python ../bin/dedup.py < RegistrationContact20161031.txt > contacts-dedup.txt
+    ln -s RegistrationContact20161031.txt contacts-raw.txt
+    python -m apps.contacts --srcdir=stage

 So the output files will be:

     stage/registrations.txt
-    stage/contacts-dedup.txt

-You'll then need to perform the manual cleanup step on the 'contacts-dedup.txt' file as described in the note 'fixing-registration-contacts.txt'.
+    stage/contacts-clean.txt
+    stage/contacts-rejected.txt

+As the suffices on the contacts files imply, the "-clean" file is the one that will be loaded; the "-rejected" file should contain a (very small) number o lines rejected as unfit for loading.

 BTW, make a note the YYYYMMDD part of the registrations file; it's basically the "as-of" date of the HPD snapshot.